turniphead/WhosThatPokemon/README.txt

 unclickable button method
-	returns focus to textbox, when clicking a button that does nothing. now all buttons return focus to textbox
+	returns focus to textbox, when clicking a button that does nothing. now all buttons return focus to textbox hint button
+	when activated, shows hint textbox that slowly fills in the name of the pokemon in the hint area when deactivated, hides the hint textbox from view hint area resets to hidden after each pokemon